Shopify vs WooCommerce - The E-commerce Store Platforms Comparison

 In another blog post, we compared Shopify and Magento, and now we want to conduct a similar comparison with WooCommerce standing against Shopify, taking a closer look at the platforms’ most distinctive features in chosen areas.

-The main difference between WooCommerce and Shopify is that Shopify is a one-stop-shop ecommerce solution that takes out the complications and technical aspects out of your shoulders and replaces them with easy-to-use tools.
+The main difference between WooCommerce and Shopify is that Shopify is a one-stop-shop e-commerce solution that takes the complications and technical aspects off your shoulders and replaces them with easy-to-use tools.

 You can set up and run your Shopify store in a matter of minutes.

-WooCommerce, on the other hand, is an open-source, self-hosted software for ecommerce, useful if you’re looking for more customization options.
-It’s basically a powerful WordPress plugin.
+WooCommerce, on the other hand, is an open-source, self-hosted software for e-commerce, useful if you’re looking for more customization options.
+It’s a powerful WordPress plugin.